kammitama5/kammitama5.github.io/_posts/2017-8-25-Friday-August-25th.md

 - It was wonderful!

+- They showed us photos of Ed Stone's notebooks, in which he took his first notes for what they needed for Voyager 1!

 - It was heavy on the data analysis, which was *heaven* for me.
   It was also highly interesting and I learned quite a bit about Voyager.
   My mentor worked on Voyager.